Rapid advances of immuno-oncology have triggered a new need for tumour models growing in immunocompetent mice.

 • EO771 (View PDF)

-• 67NR (On request)
+• 67NR (Available on request)

-• NOP 23 (On request)
+• NOP 23 (Available on request)

-• NEU 8,2 (On request)
+• NEU 8,2 (Available on request)

-• NEU 15F1 (On request)
+• NEU 15F1 (Available on request)

-• NEU 17+ (On request)
+• NEU 17+ (Available on request)

-• NEU 17R2 (On request)
+• NEU 17R2 (Available on request)

 Colon cancer

-• MC38 (On request)
+• MC38 (Available on request)

-• CT26 (On request)
+• CT26 (View PDF)

 Fibrosarcoma

-• MCA-205 (On request)
+• MCA-205 (Available on request)

 Kidney cancer

-• RENCA (On request)
+• RENCA (Available on request)

 Liver cancer

-• Hepa1.6 'On request)
+• Hepa1.6 (Available on request)

-• HepaRG (On request)
+• HepaRG (Available on request)

 Lung cancer